redvx/source-code-checker/README.md

 Usage: Put the source code in the same directory as the source-code-checker.jar, then run the jar file.

-Let me know if anything should be added:
+Let me know if anything should be added

 Checks the source code for there strings: